aperezdc/zsh-notes/README.md

 - `notes-pick-fzf`: Opens a file selector, and prints the chosen item to standard output.

-and uses the following variables:

-- `ZSH_NOTES_HOME`: Path to the directory containing Markdown text files.
-  If unset, `~/Notes` will be used as the default.

 In the file selector, the usual `fzf` key bindings apply, plus the following additional ones: